 • Environmental: Stress, past trauma, and abuse may trigger symptoms in people already at risk.

-Some recreational drugs that affect the mental processes, such as amphetamines, cocaine, cannabis, and LSD, may trigger psychosis or schizophrenia in people with a susceptibility.
+Some recreational drugs, such as amphetamines, cocaine, cannabis, and LSD, may trigger psychosis or schizophrenia in people with a susceptibility.

-Experts say that the use of drugs is more common among people with schizophrenia, but it is not clear whether the drugs trigger the disorder or whether having schizophrenia increases the likelihood of using drugs to cope with symptoms.
+Experts say substance use is more common among people with schizophrenia, but it is not clear whether the drugs trigger the disorder or whether having schizophrenia increases the likelihood of substance use to cope with symptoms.

 Various substances can also interfere with treatment.
-Anyone with concerns about the link between schizophrenia and substance use should speak with a doctor.
+Anyone concerned about the link between schizophrenia and substance use should speak with a doctor.

-If a person seeks help for symptoms that may indicate schizophrenia, a doctor will consider their personal and family medical histories and physical health, as well as the symptoms.
+If a person seeks help for symptoms that may indicate schizophrenia, a doctor will consider their personal and family medical histories and physical health as well as their symptoms.

-They may also request diagnostic tests, such as blood tests, to rule out other possible causes of the symptoms.
+They may also request diagnostic tests, such as blood tests and imaging tests, to rule out other possible causes of the symptoms.

 Diagnostic criteria

-For a doctor to diagnose schizophrenia, a person must continuously exhibit signs of the disorder for at least 6 months.
+For a doctor to diagnose schizophrenia, a person must continuously have symptoms for at least 6 months.
 This may involve:

 • delusions